themindfuldev/talk-design-patterns-for-javascript-featuring-modules/src/README.md

 ## Prototype

-- Defining functions in the constructor is not ideal, as the function will be redefined for each new instance.
+- Defining functions in the constructor is not ideal, as a new function will be defined for each new instance.
-- Using the *prototype*, all instances can share functions.
+- By writing on the function's *prototype*, all instances can share functions and attributes.
 ```javascript
   function Dog(name, breed) {
     this.name = name;